znerol/xslproxy/README.rst

 xsl[]
   Relative path to a stylesheet on the server (without ``.xsl`` or ``.xslt`` extension).
-This parameter can be specified multiple times. xp[stylesheet-key][param-key]
+This parameter can be specified multiple times. xa[stylesheet-key]
+  Stylesheet alias.
+Relative path to a stylesheet on the server (without ``.xsl`` or ``.xslt``.
+This parameter is usefull if the same stylesheet should be applied multiple times with different parameters. xp[stylesheet-key][param-key]
   XPath parameter with the name ``param-key`` for the stylesheet specified in ``stylesheet-key``.
 The latter need to match one of the values specified via